 The local angling rules are basically fly-fishing only, so no bait, bubble floats or spinning (except in designated spinning areas) allowed.
 Also, because Assynt is a very special place in conservation terms, please take care to "check, clean and dry" all your kit before using it here, to stop the transfer of non-native species and disease. www.invasivespecies.scot/biosecurity

 Please limit your catch and return the larger trout, especially in the smaller lochs.

 The Scottish brown trout fishing season runs from 15 March to 6 October (inclusive).

 There is a fishing protection law in place for the whole of Assynt - the Assynt-Coigach Protection Order 2004.
 This means there is no free fishing for brown trout here and you must buy a fishing permit from the Assynt Angling Association before you start fishing.

-You can get an Association fishing permit and hire a boat from -
+You can get an Association fishing permit from -

 Mackay's Hardware & Chandlery,

 Tel:- 01571 844442

 There are 2 local professional angling guides:-